Comment on page

 Steps pose safety hazards and exclude people from interacting in areas of your home common for socializing.
 Zero-step areas of the home aren't just for wheelchair users.
 Think about toddlers learning to move around, carrying food from one location to another, and those who struggle with balance.

-If a home is on a site with significant elevation change between interior spaces and exterior spaces, steps may be used, but there must be an alternate step-free option to provide access to all areas.
+If a home is on a site with significant elevation change between interior and exterior spaces, steps may be used, but there must be an alternate step-free option to provide access to all areas.
 Any stairs (multiple steps) must comply with Section 4.4.

 Where possible, a restroom (toilet + sink) should be on the same level and not require navigating any steps or elevator for access.